Elkins Football coach temporarily suspended

 ELKINS, Ark.
-(KFTA) — The Elkins High School football coach, who received leaked information about an opponent, will be suspended for one week without pay, according to the Elkins Superintendent Jeremy Mangrum.
+(KNWA) — The Elkins High School football coach, who received leaked information about an opponent, will be suspended for one week without pay, according to the Elkins Superintendent Jeremy Mangrum.

 Former Huntsville Football Coach Randy Barnhill sent Elkins Coach Bryan Hutson information on signals, routes and players on the Huntsville Football team.